rajiv2205/authaproxy/README.md

 ![Stats Success](/images/hello-success.png)

 When you don't pass credentials, it will give 401.
 Incase of wrong credentials, it will give 403.
+Give it a try from your browser as well.

 You can update/create credentials in the 'create-creds/payload.json' file and execute the following command at runtime: